probcomp/depthrender/README.md

 ```
 python example.py
 ```
+(NOTE: this script writes a bunch of `.png` files to the current working directory)

 There is a second example script that requests the depth images from a depth image server.